 Just like a bar chart, a daily candlestick shows the market’s open, high, low, and close prices for the day.
 The candlestick has a wide part, which is called the “real body.”
 This real body represents the price range between the open and close of that day’s trading.
-The first part we are going to cover how to read the Japanese Candles particularly single candle
+In the first part, we are going to cover how to read Japanese Candles, a particularly single candle

 What do we know when we look at candles?